Banda (state)

-Banda was a princely state in Uttar Pradesh, India.
+Banda was a princely state centered in Banda, in modern-day Uttar Pradesh, India.
 It was disestablished due to its participation in the Indian Rebellion of 1857.

 The former region controlled by Banda state had a population of 698,608 people in 1881.

 History

 The founder of Banda was Ali Bahadur I. He was a grandson of the Peshwa Bajirao and son of Shamsher Bahadur.
 Bahadur managed to carve an independent principality for himself.
 However, the short-lived state ceased to exist after it participated in the unsuccessful Indian Rebellion of 1857.
-Its last ruler Ali Bahadur II was deposed, and the state was annexed by the British Raj.
+Its last ruler Ali Bahadur II was deposed, and the state was annexed by the British Raj and they appointed a taluqdar from Awadh to govern the area.